Endive is overrated. There, we said it.

 To swap in arugula for an endive, it's simple.
 Use a 1:1 ratio, meaning if your recipe calls for a cup of endive, go ahead and use a cup of arugula instead.

-Arugula fits right in, whether it is fresh in salads, wilted in pasta, or even thrown on a pizza.
-It’s all about keeping things interesting and giving your meals a lively kick.
+Arugula fits right in, whether it is fresh in salads, wilted in pasta, or even thrown on a pizza, and pairs well with best side dishes for arugula salads.

 2 - Radicchio